 - Add garlic, rosemary and fennel and cook 1 minute, stirring frequently.

-- Add chops and cook until deep golden brown on both sides.
+- Add chops and cook until deeply golden brown on both sides.

 - Sear lemon slices until browned.